1971 Edinburgh Corporation election

 An election to Edinburgh Corporation was held on 4 May 1971, alongside municipal elections across Scotland.
 Of the council's 68 seats, 23 were up for election.

 Following the election, Edinburgh Corporation was composed of 28 Labour councillors, 27 Progressives, 9 Conservatives, 3 Liberals, and 2 independents.
 The SNP was wiped off the council after lost all five of the seats it was defending.

-Following the election, the Progressives and Conservative coalition retained controlled of the council with a majority of three seats.
+Following the election, the Progressives and Conservative coalition retained control of the council with a majority of three seats.

 A total of 125,045 residents voted.